How do I use the birth control ring?

 If you decide you want to get pregnant, just take your ring out and throw it away.

 It’s possible to get pregnant right after you stop using the ring.
-It can take a few months for your period to go back to the cycle you had before you started using the ring.
-But even if you haven’t gotten your period back yet, it’s still possible to get pregnant.
+It can take a few months for your period to go back to the cycle you had before you started using it.
+But it’s still possible to get pregnant during that time, even if your period isn’t regular or you haven’t gotten your period yet since you stopped using the ring.